raspberrypilearning/fortune-teller/en/step_1.md

 ## Introduction

 You are going to code your micro:bit to read the future!
-Simply ask the micro:bit a quesition, and press a button to find out the answer!
+Simply ask the micro:bit a question, and press a button to find out the answer!

 __Instructions__: If you're reading this online, ask the micro:bit below a question and press __A__ to get your answer!